sahravikishan/Ravikishan-Portfolio/README.md

 **Title:** Web Developer | BCA Graduate | Passionate Coder

 ## About Me
-I'm a recent BCA graduate with skills in full-stack web development.
-I have experience in HTML, CSS, JavaScript, Django, Java, Python, C, C++, and PL/SQL.
-I love building projects and learning new technologies to grow as a developer.
-My passion lies in creating innovative solutions and bringing ideas to life through code.
+Aspiring software developer currently pursuing MCA, with a BCA degree and strong proficiency in Java, Python, C, and C++.
+Skilled in web technologies, database management, and problem-solving.
+Passionate about applying technical expertise to develop efficient and innovative software solutions.
+Quick learner with a drive to adapt to new technologies and contribute effectively in a dynamic team environment.

 ## Skills
 - HTML, CSS, JavaScript: 85%